Natural Alternative Therapies

 When there is too much calcium and insufficient magnesium inside a cell, you can get sustained muscle contraction: twitches, spasms, and even convulsions.”

-Also, RLS syndrome is obviously an inflammation of some sort and Magnesium puts the chill on any type of inflammation throughout your body.
+Also, RLS syndrome is obviously an inflammation of some sort, and Magnesium puts a chill on any type of inflammation throughout your body.

 The best way to absorb Magnesium is through your skin.
 Transdermal Magnesium therapy is better absorbed than oral Magnesium supplements and quickly gets into your bloodstream to stop the twitching.